Spatio-Temporal Pricing for Ridesharing Platforms: Introduction

-Principal-agent problems have been studied extensively in contract theory~\cite{bolton2005contract,salanie2005economics}, where problems with information asymmetry before the time of contracting are referred to as {\em adverse selection}, and problems where asymmetric information or hidden action arise after the time of contracting are referred to as {\em moral hazard}.
-Contracts specify how agents are going to be rewarded or penalized based on observed performance measures.
-In the setting where contracts cannot be perfectly enforced, {\em relational incentive contracts}~\cite{levin2003relational} have also been studied, which are self-enforcing by threatening to terminate an agent following poor performance.
-In our model, there are neither hidden actions nor asymmetric information.
-Instead, the challenge we address is one of incentive alignment in the absence of contracts.
-We insist on retaining flexibility for drivers, in the spirit of the customer relationship with platforms and the Gig economy, with drivers free to decide on their own actions without incurring penalties or termination threats.
+Principal-agent problems are, of course, studied extensively in contract theory~\citep{bolton2005contract,salanie2005economics}.
+When information asymmetry arises before the time of contracting, with private information, this is a problem of {\em adverse selection}.
+When information asymmetry arises after the time of contracting, through hidden actions, this is a problem of {\em moral hazard}.
+Where contracts cannot be perfectly enforced, {\em relational incentive contracts}~\citep{levin2003relational} are self-enforcing by threatening to terminate an agent following poor performance.
+In our model, there is neither private information nor hidden actions.
+Rather, the challenge that we face is one of incentive alignment in the absence of time-extended contracts, so that drivers retain the flexibility to decide on actions without incurring penalties or facing termination threats.